Constructive Conversations for Managers

 Having difficult conversations can be stressful yet it is an inevitable part of effective management.
-This one day course utilises best practice and develops awareness of the blocks and barriers managers and team leaders may face when having a difficult conversation with an employee.
-It aims to equip managers and team leaders with the core competencies they require in order to conduct constructive conversations with their employees enabling them to improve their performance, motivate them to achieve more, and to build teamwork.
-The course will demonstrate the use of appropriate listening and questioning techniques and to give constructive feedback to help the individual see the impact of their actions or behaviours.
+This 1-day course utilises best practice and develops awareness of the blocks and barriers managers and team leaders may face when having a difficult conversation with an employee.
+It aims to equip managers and team leaders with core competencies they require in order to conduct constructive conversations with their employees enabling them to improve their performance, motivate them to achieve more, and build teamwork.
+The course will demonstrate the use of appropriate listening and questioning techniques and how to give constructive feedback to help the individual see the impact of their actions or behaviours.

 Methods of Delivery

 The trainer uses a variety of PowerPoint presentation, flipchart work, discussion and group work to ensure that all course objectives are met, while providing a safe, open forum for delegates to exchange views and best practices, in line with the appropriate company policy.
 There will be role play and practical elements within the course.

 - The effects of allowing difficult employee behaviours

 - The importance of perception and preconceived ideas